toedter/pebble-chatty/README.md

-# pebble-test
+# pebble-chatty
-some tests for Pebble development
+a small client for Chatty, running on a Pebble smartwatch.